ArthurHeymans/petitboot_for_coreboot/README.md

 ## known problems
 You can sometimes only see a part of the petitboot tui.
 Hitting CTRL + l to clear the screen fixes this.
+Adding `console=ttyS1` to the linux command line arguments also fixes this problem, by having the boot messages on a different, unused console.

 ## customize buildroot, linux
 To customize buildroot, run in the petitboot\_for\_coreboot directory: